The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 - Fairmount, Indiana, USA

 A. Hi Jacob.
 Your project is not ready for the science fair yet.
-You've conducted a completely uncontrolled experiment: you don't know what materials were in the parts, you don't know what the results were (what materials are dissolved and precipitated), and you conducted the experiment in an environment that you didn't control -- an old soup can which you feel participated in the reaction, but aren't sure, and which isn't made of what you think it was (there is no zinc in food cans).
-Instead...
+You've conducted an uncontrolled experiment: you don't know what materials were in the parts, you don't know what the results were (what materials are dissolved and precipitated), and you conducted the experiment in an environment that you didn't control -- an old soup can which you feel participated in the reaction, but aren't sure, and which isn't made of what you think it was (there is no zinc in food cans).
+Instead try this ...

 Take one homogeneous part (not a mix of stuff), wash and rinse it.
 Do Archimedes experiment to determine it's volume, from which you can determine its density.
 Dry it, and weigh it.